Internet science: Evolution of Internet science

 1934: The first person who imagined a 'Radiated Library' in 1934 was Paul Otlet.

 1965: Two different computers started to communicate at MIT Lincoln Lab.

 1968: Beranek and Newman have discovered an effectiveness and final version of the Interface Message Processor (IMP) specifications.

-1969: The nodes were installed by UCLA's Network Measurement Centre, Stanford Research Institute (SRI), University of California-Santa Barbara and University of Utah.
+1969: The NPL network send its first packets.
+The first four nodes of the ARPANET were installed by UCLA's Network Measurement Centre, Stanford Research Institute (SRI), University of California-Santa Barbara and University of Utah.

-1972: Ray Tomlinson introduces a network e-mail system; the International Networking Working Group (INWG) forms to research and develop standard protocols.
+1972: Ray Tomlinson introduces a network e-mail system.
+The International Network Working Group (INWG) forms to research and develop standard protocols.

 1973: The term 'Internet' was born.
 Also a global networking becomes a reality as the University College of London (England) and Royal Radar Establishment (Norway), which connects to ARPANET.

 1974: The first Internet Service Provider (ISP) was born with the introduction of a commercial version of ARPANET.
 This is also known as a 'Telenet'.

 1974: Vinton Cerf and Bob Kahn have published "A Protocol for Packet Network Interconnection," which details the design of TCP.

 1976: Queen Elizabeth II sends her first e-mail.

 1979: USENET forms to host news and discussion groups.

 1981: The National Science Foundation (NSF) provided a grant to demonstrate the Computer Science Network (CSNET) and afterwards to provide networking services to university computer scientists.

 1982: Transmission Control Protocol (TCP) and Internet Protocol (IP) arise the protocol for ARPANET.

 1983: The Domain Name System (DNS) established the familiar .edu, .gov, .com, .mil, .org, .net, and .int system to name websites.